 For one-off tasks that you do alone your choice of tool is simple: Write that Post-It note or shopping list.
 Some put it in their calendars (Outlook and Google have built-in to-do lists).

 + Good to keep track of your personal to-dos.
-If you want to remember your shopping list, your packing list etc. Just add a task and a date.
+If you want to remember your shopping list, your packing list, ideas, to do of the day, etc. Just add a task and a date.

 So what happens when these simple tasks should be repeated?